A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Definition of sign stability

-Let $\Tri(\Sigma)$ denote the graph whose vertices are tagged triangulations of $\Sigma$ and adjacent tagged triangulations are related by a flip.
-This is the tagged version of the graph arising from the \emph{Ptolemy groupoid} \cite{Penner}.
-Flips of tagged triangulations can be upgraded to \emph{labeled flips}
+Let $\Tri(\Sigma)$ denote the graph whose vertices are ideal triangulations {without self-folded triangles} of $\Sigma$ and adjacent ideal triangulations are related by a flip.
+This is the graph version of the \emph{Ptolemy groupoid} \cite{Penner}, and is known to be connected \cite{FST}.